beeplin/hyper-arrow/README.md

       },
     }),
     h('button', {
-      // children can be non-array if only has one child
+      // children can be non-array if it only has one element
       children: h('span', 'clear'),
       style: { margin: '4px' },
       onClick() {